Felmingham

 Felmingham is a village and civil parish in the English county of Norfolk.

-The village is located 2 mi west of North Walsham and 13 mi north of Norwich, along the B1145 between King's Lynn and Mundesley.
+Felmingham is located 2 mi west of North Walsham and 13 mi north of Norwich, along the B1145 between King's Lynn and Mundesley.

 History

 Felmingham's name is of Anglo-Saxon origin and derives from the Old English for the homestead or village of Felma's people.

 Nearby Stow Heath has evidence of Bronze Age round barrows and ring ditches at the confluence of the Skeyton and Blackwater Becks.

 Within the parish, several Roman artefacts have been discovered including pottery remains, busts, figurines, coins and a rare cast for Iceni brooches, which points to the possible site of a Roman temple.
 The majority of the artefacts were found in 1844 and classified under the Felmingham Hoard, which was acquired by the British Museum in 1925.

 In the Domesday Book, Felmingham is listed as a settlement of 33 households in the hundred of Tunstead.
 In 1086, the village was divided between the East Anglian estates of King William I, Roger Bigod and St Benet's Abbey.

 During the Peasants' Revolt of 1381, a Felmingham dyer named Geoffrey Litster gathered a group of rebels and attempted to march on Norwich.
 The rebels were met by the forces of the crown, led by Henry le Despenser, Bishop of Norwich, at the Battle of North Walsham.
 Le Despenser crushed the rebel force and captured Litster and the ringleaders of the rebellion, who were subsequently executed by method of Hanged, drawn and quartered.
 The quarters of Litster were displayed in Norwich, Great Yarmouth, King's Lynn and Felmingham as a warning to the people.

 Felmingham Hall was built in the late-Sixteenth Century and still stands today as a Grade II listed building.
 Ruggs Hall was also built in the Sixteenth Century but was demolished in the Nineteenth Century, with a farmhouse now standing on its original site.

+The Kings Head pub opened in 1789.
+Throughout its history, the pub was supplied by the Coltishall Brewery, the Letheringsett Brewery, Morgan's Brewery and Bullard's Brewery.
+The pub closed in 1963.